Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: Hamilton-Green solver for the forward and adjoint problems

 In the Hamilton-Green forward solver the time dependent pressure is obtained at each of the sensors separately using the cone of rays originating from this particular sensor.
 Using Green's formula \eqref{eq:GreenInitP} the pressure $u(t, x_0)$ at a given time $t$ at a sensor location point $x_0$ can be written as

-where $G(t, x \mid t', x')$ is an in general heterogeneous free-space Green's function.
-Furthermore, for any $u_0$ compactly supported on $\Omega$ the integration can be restricted to the domain $\Omega$.
-Assuming that the rays shot from $x_0 \not\in \Omega$ do not develop a caustic in the domain $\Omega$ i.e.~no two different rays from $x_0$ intersect in $\Omega$, and that they cover $\Omega$ sufficiently densely, these rays form a coordinate system for $\Omega$.
-In this coordinate system \eqref{rt:forward} becomes
+where $G(t, x \mid t', x')$ is an, in general, heterogeneous free-space Green's function.
+Furthermore, for any $u_0$ compactly supported on $\Omega$ the integration can be restricted to the domain $\Omega$. \rA{Let $(\ell, \theta) \in \R_{0+} \times \mathcal S^{d-1}$ be ray based coordinates for the rays originating from $x_0 \not\in \Omega$.
+Assuming that these rays do not intersect in $\Omega$, they form a coordinate system in $\Omega$ and we can perform a formal change of coordinates in \eqref{rt:forward}.
+However, the ray based coordinates parametrisation yields a useful approximation to \eqref{rt:forward} even if the rays intersect.
+In this parametrisation \eqref{rt:forward} becomes}